robertzhidealx/trade-ml/README.md

 ### Coverage

 The code coverage for the backend is at 100% (for testable code).
-For instructions on running code coverage, please refer to the [Run](#run) section.
+For instructions on running code coverage, please refer to the Server [Run](#run-1) section.

 ### Lines of Code